Tuesday, June 23, 2026

 Lunch

-Session 12: Failure modes session chair: TBD
+Session 12: Failure modes session chair: Johann Rehberger

 Matt Knight, former CISO of OpenAI